Pokecord-Official/Pokecord-Guide/admins/toolkit.md

 ## Getting Started

 Adding rulesets involves forking the GitHub repository, editing a JSON file and submitting it to the repository via a Pull Request (PR).
-Users and servers that they're allowed to add rulesets for need to be explicitly whitelisted.
+Users and servers that they're allowed to edit or add rulesets for need to be explicitly whitelisted.
 This is a manual process and requires an administrator of the server to get in touch.
 :::tip
-Usernames and the server IDs that they're allowed to edit or add can be found in `allow.json` in the root of the repository.
+Usernames and the server IDs that a user is allowed to edit or add can be found in `allow.json` in the root of the repository.
 :::

 ## Submitting PR